esl/MongooseIM/doc/advanced-configuration/acl.md

 ### Patterns

 This sections describes all possible ACL patterns.
-Some of them use `re` syntax for regular expressions and some accept `glob` syntax.
+Some of them use the `re` syntax for regular expressions and some accept the `glob` syntax.

 * [`re` definitions](http://erlang.org/doc/man/re.html#id253353)
 * [`glob` definitions](https://en.wikipedia.org/wiki/Glob_(programming))